Reducing embodied carbon with greener steel

 Using recycled steel reduces CO2 emissions by 58%

-ArcelorMittal can go one step further in decarbonising steel by manufacturing with renewably produced electricity.
+ArcelorMittal has developed a ‘greener’ type of steel by using renewably produced electricity.
 XCarb® is their label for recycled and renewably produced steel.

-Whilst EAF steel can be made with wind and solar energy from a grid that is local to the factory, it’s still not yet net zero.
-Nevertheless, it’s a huge step in the right direction.
+The manufacturing process uses wind and solar energy from a grid that is local to the factory.
+Although, there are some carbon emissions associated with things such as transport, it’s a huge step in the right direction.

-Here you can see the difference in carbon per tonne of finished steel:
+Here you can see the difference in carbon per tonne of finished structural steel:

 BOS = 2.5t.